aenglebert/multimodal_bone/README.md

 ```
 Confer [webdataset documentation](https://webdataset.github.io/webdataset/) on how to create shards for your own dataset.

+The process of curating our dataset is described in the Dataset_creation.pdf file.

 ## Training

 To launch the VLP process, use the pretrain.py script